Concrete to help Chasewater reservoir's 200-year-old dam

 The concrete will help control the flow of water when the reservoir's full, Staffordshire County Council said.

-Repairs to the reservoir's "plughole", the drawdown culvert, have also been carried out.'First inspection'
+Repairs to the reservoir's "plughole", the drawdown culvert, have also been carried out.

 The project was started by Lichfield District Council and was taken over by Staffordshire County Council in May 2011.

 County councillor Mark Winnington said: "This is the last major milestone in what has been a hugely successful and high profile project to restore one of the most popular country parks in the Midlands to its former glory.

 "The county council has carried out vital safety improvements to the overflow to safeguard nearby residents in the event of severe flooding, which will enable us to monitor the condition of the dam much more closely in the future.

 "The drawdown culvert - the equivalent of the plughole in a bath - was located and inspected for the first time in over 200 years.

 "Vital improvements have now been made and the project is expected to be complete in the spring."